 Level of Service for drainage facilities is listed below.
 Compliance with the following levels of service requirements must be evaluated with the submittal of a site plan.
-The developed site must comply with the following policies.
+The developed site must comply with the following policies from the CGMP.

-Policy 14.1A.2.(2) County water management systems:

-Level of Service
+Policy 14.1A.2.(2) County water management systems: Level of Service